Charles Kirk Clarke

-Charles Kirk Clarke (1857 – 20 January 1924) was a psychiatrist who was influential in Canadian politics.
+Charles Kirk Clarke (16 February 1857 – 20 January 1924) was a psychiatrist who was influential in Canadian politics.

 Early life

-Clarke was born on 16 February 1857 in Elora, Canada West, son of a prominent Ontario parliamentarian.
+Clarke was born on 16 February 1857 in Elora, Canada West, son of prominent Ontario parliamentarian Charles Clarke.

 Career

 Clarke graduated from University of Toronto in 1879 and went on to found the Canadian National Committee for Mental Hygiene (now the Canadian Mental Health Association) in 1914 with Clarence Hincks.

-As Dean of the Faculty of Medicine at University of Toronto, he oversaw creation of the Department of Psychiatry, and development of the medical school.
+As Dean of the Faculty of Medicine at University of Toronto from 1908 to 1920, he oversaw creation of the Department of Psychiatry, and development of the medical school.

 Clarke first practised psychiatry at the 999 Queen Street institution in Toronto, Ontario.
 In 1880, then took a post at the Hamilton, Ontario asylum.

 Clarke was a student and brother-in-law of Joseph Workman, Superintendent of the Toronto Asylum.
 Clarke was an early proponents of eugenics, emphasizing the importance of restrictive laws that would limit the immigration and marriage of the "mentally defective."
 To them, such laws seemed necessary to stem the explosive growth of state and provincial mental asylums where foreign-born patients made up more than 50 percent of the hospital population.
 Further, the growth of hereditarian views in science supported eugenic proposals; psychiatry's desire for greater respectability in the medical profession made eugenic "science" attractive.
 By 1905, Clarke had abandoned the movement, and many of the other leading psychiatrists would follow suit by the end of World War I, when it was clear that eugenic measures were not having the desired effects.

 Clarke joined his other brother-in-law, William Metcalfe at the Rockwood Asylum for the Criminally Insane, the psychiatric hospital in Kingston in 1881 and began a series of reforms in the care of the insane.
 One of these was freeing patients from confinement.
 On 13 August 1885, a paranoid patient attacked them both and killed Metcalfe.
 Clarke survived and succeeded his brother-in-law as Medical superintendent of facility.
 Clarke carried on in Kingston until 1905 when he succeeded Daniel Clark as superintendent of the Toronto Asylum.
 In 1911 he resigned from government service and was appointed superintendent of the Toronto General Hospital.